-Reading comprehension is making meaning with text, a complex process shaped by many factors, including readers' abilities to:
+Reading comprehension is making meaning with text, a complex cognitive process shaped by students' social and cultural experiences many factors.
+To comprehend, readers:

 - Engage with texts in print and multimodal forms; - Employ personal resources that include foundational reading skills, language, knowledge, and motivation; and - Extract, construct, integrate, critique, and apply meaning in activities across a range of social and cultural contexts.